ascorbic/react-artboard/README.md

 # react-artboard

-A realistic canvas painting library for React.
+A freeform sketching component for React

 ![artboard](https://raw.githubusercontent.com/ascorbic/react-artboard/main/artboard.png)

-react-artboard includes an `Artboard` component and one paintbrush tool.
+react-artboard includes an `Artboard` component and several tools, including a realistic paintbrush, a marker pen and airbrush, as well as the abstract shading tool.
 Tools are implemented as custom hooks, so you can add your own brushes and other tools.

 [Try the demo](https://react-artboard.netlify.app/)